prisma/prisma/docs/core/connectors/mysql.md

 ## Data model mapping

-The MySQL connector maps the [scalar types](../../data-modeling.md#scalar-types) from the [data model](../../data-modeling.md) as follows to native column types:
+The MySQL connector maps the [scalar types](../../data-modeling.md#scalar-types) from the [data model](../../data-modeling.md) to native column types as follows:

 | Data model  | MySQL  |
 | -------- | --------- |